ufo-github/ponyfoo/posts/2013_get-between-the-covers-of-build-first.md

 > Aren't you just tired of adding icons to that spritesheet and updating the relevant CSS all by yourself?
 You [should automate those things!](/2013/10/16/spritesheets-grunt-and-you "Spritesheets, Grunt, and You")

-The other side to _Build First_ is actually building out the application.
+The other side to _Build First_ is concerned with actually building out the application.
 Not everything is in the process, obviously.
 A modular architecture with good separation of concerns is also key in keeping your code testable, and **easily understandable** across your team.
 Together, we'll explore different frameworks that can help us build a cleanly structured application, while staying away from _tightly coupled_, jQuery-intensive code.

-// MODULARITY, DI, PM
-// ASYNC
-// FN JS
+Dependency resolution, asynchronous or otherwise, also gets covered.

+Asynchronous flows might represent a problem if you're not that well versed in JavaScript programming, other than your first-level callback.
+I invite you to explore different approaches to tackle this problem, such as Promises, the [async](https://github.com/caolan/async "caolan/async on GitHub") control flow library, and [ES6 Harmony generator functions](http://wiki.ecmascript.org/doku.php?id=harmony:generators "harmony:generators on ES6 wiki").

 ### Reference Links